 Some individuals chose to go with a paid executor.
 This is usually someone who doesn’t stand to gain anything from your will and is often the best choice if your estate is large and will be divided among many beneficiaries.
 Of course, family or friends can also serve, but it’s important to consider the amount of work involved before placing this burden on your family or friends.

 Being an executor can be hard work and may have court-ordered deadlines, so it’s crucial to pick someone you know will be up for the job.
 They will probably need to hire a CPA to help sort out your taxes and a lawyer to assist in the process.
 Of course, if there’s a dispute, attorneys, appraisers, mediators, or other professionals will undoubtedly need to be involved.

 Choosing a spouse or someone else intimately involved in your life can be convenient because they may already be familiar with your assets and have an easier time making sure your wishes are carried out.
 However, because of the time involved and the nature of some assets, they may not be up to the task at the time.

 Get in touch with us today

 Let us help you make the process of picking your trustee, powers of attorney, and executor as smooth and headache-free as possible.
 Once you have these choices in place, you’ll be able to rest easy knowing that your estate plan is in good hands no matter what life brings.
-Call Hudack Law at 951-708-3577 or 714-351-3236 to make an appointment today.
+Contact Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab) to make an appointment.